OECD Home › Environment › Publications & Documents

 Publications & Documents

-English, PDF, 4,056kb
+English, Excel, 4,056kb

-This brochure provides an overview of OECD work on climate change.
+This brochure provides an overview of the relevant OECD work on climate change.
 Given the global nature of the climate change challenge, and its widespread economic, social and environmental impacts, the OECD is in a unique position to help countries put climate policy on a solid economic footin

 In light of the UK floods, this 3-minute Q&A with OECD Environmental Economist Kathleen Dominique discusses how governments should be preparing for climate change-related weather events.

 OECD Secretary-General, Mr. Angel Gurría, gives his views in this blog from the World Economic Forum in Davos on the huge risk that carbon dioxide emissions pose to the economy and the environment.

 Background information on the Partnership on Climate Finance and Development, including details on the national, regional and global networks and activities.

 This case study describes the approach taken to reduce NOx emissions from combustion plants, the challenges encountered and the social, environmental and economic impacts.
 It concludes by discussing the wider lessons that are raised for other governments seeking to develop similar policy responses.

 This book offers a comprehensive snapshot of key environmental trends in OECD member countries since the early 1990s.
 Environment at a Glance 2013 contains comparative data and charts on everything from car ownership to fish captures that should be a useful reference tool as governments try to steer their economies in an environmentally sustainable direction, and to realise the associated economic opportunities.